rroy233/StickerDownloader/README_en.md

 ### Feature

-* Send sticker or sticker link to Bot, so it will help you convert into GIF file.
+* Send stickers or sticker links to the bot, and it will convert them into easily savable GIF files for you.
-* Forward GIF to Bot, and Bot will send it back to you as a file for saving.
+* Forward GIFs to the bot, and it will send them back to you in file form for easy saving.
 * Download single sticker.
 * Download whole sticker set.